contanpe/PSCI/Theory Roadmap and Abstract.md

 - τ: Tau pulse
 - t: Through time.

-The primordial carrier of energy, the "scalar wave", or what we will call for simple purposes, "Energy", emerges as accumulated time-pulses along a linear axis.
+The primordial carrier of energy, what we will call for simple purposes, "Energy", emerges as accumulated time-pulses along a linear axis.

 That essentially means that in the 1D, it looks like theres an expanding line where energy is produced.

 Geometrically, this creates an origin of polar coordinates (r, θ), where, spatially, θ is the start of the 1D wave (θ), and r is the end of this wave.

+This is called in other systems as a gradient, a scalar wave, etc.

 **2D**